-I create a class-sized chart and they create their own mini chart using these printables.
+Next, I create a class-sized chart and they create their own mini chart using the printables included in this Witches Brew resource.
 They refer to it often and it really helps to make their writing more descriptive.

 - Cut out the word cards and sort them by nouns and adjectives as a class.